arctouch-marciomerlone/cursor-prompts/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🔧 Cursor-Specific Setup

+### Setting Up Custom Prompts in Cursor

+1. **Method 1: Direct Paste**

+   - Open Cursor's AI chat panel (Cmd/Ctrl + L)
+   - Copy the full prompt content from the `.txt` files
+   - Paste directly into the chat input
+   - The assistant will automatically enter the specified mode

+2. **Method 2: File Reference**

+   - Save the prompt files in your project directory
+   - Reference them in Cursor: `@task-init-assistant.txt [your task details]`
+   - Cursor will load the prompt content and apply it

+3. **Method 3: Cursor Rules (Recommended)**
+   - Add prompt files to your `.cursorrules` for persistent setup
+   - Cursor will automatically apply context-aware assistance
+   - Perfect for team environments with consistent workflows

+### Best Practices for Cursor Integration

+- **Use separate chat sessions** for each mode to prevent context contamination
+- **Enable file context** so assistants can read your codebase structure
+- **Keep prompts updated** in your project for version control
+- **Use absolute paths** when the assistant creates files for reliability

 ## 🆘 Troubleshooting

 ### Common Issues

 **"Wrong project directory"**

-- Ensure you're in the correct repository
+- Ensure you're in the correct repository in Cursor
-- Confirm working directory with `pwd`
+- Confirm working directory with `pwd` in Cursor's terminal
+- Check that Cursor has opened the right project folder

 **"Branch already exists"**

-- Check existing branches with `git branch -a`
+- Check existing branches with `git branch -a` in Cursor terminal
-- Use different descriptive names
+- Use different descriptive names in your task description
+- The assistant will suggest alternative names

 **"Build/lint failures"**

-- Address issues before proceeding
+- Address issues before proceeding with task wrapper
-- Check tool availability (`npm`, `eslint`, etc.)
+- Check tool availability (`npm`, `eslint`, etc.) in Cursor terminal
+- Use Cursor's integrated terminal for dependency management

 **"File overwrite warnings"**

-- Different task codes prevent conflicts
+- Different task codes prevent conflicts automatically
-- Confirm task code accuracy
+- Confirm task code accuracy in your input
+- Cursor's file explorer will show existing files to avoid conflicts

+**"Mode not recognized"**

+- Ensure you're using a fresh chat session for each mode
+- Copy the complete prompt content, including mode indicators
+- Verify the prompt file content matches the expected format

+### Cursor-Specific Troubleshooting

+**"Assistant not following prompt"**

+- Clear Cursor's chat history and restart with the full prompt
+- Ensure you're in a project directory (not just a folder)
+- Check that Cursor has proper file system access

+**"Files not created in correct location"**

+- Verify Cursor is opened in the project root directory
+- Check absolute path generation in the assistant's responses
+- Ensure proper file permissions in your project directory

 ### Support

 For issues or questions:

-1. Check the prompt documentation
+1. Check the prompt documentation and mode indicators
-2. Verify input format requirements
+2. Verify input format requirements match the examples
-3. Ensure proper mode enforcement
+3. Ensure proper mode enforcement is being followed
-4. Review error prevention guidelines
+4. Review error prevention guidelines in each prompt
+5. Use Cursor's integrated terminal for git operations verification